Discover Adelaide Central Market

 The soul of the city

-One of the first things I did notice over the years is the frequency of Adelaide and South Australian identities seen at the Market and I’m referring to serious folks.
+One of the first things I did notice over the years is the frequency of Adelaide and South Australian identities seen at the Market and I’m referring to well known identities across South Australian society.
 And it is not for any media attention.
-Some are seen doing their market runs and others are there to meet colleagues and acquaintances.
-On weekends its family and friends in tow.
-The Market just pulls you in.

 There are enough Coles, Woolies and other supermarkets and grocery stores in Adelaide without the need to go to the Central Market.
 It’s range of produce, freshness, atmosphere and ambience which are at another level that is the difference.